I went through a pretty bad divorce a few years ago, but I survived to tell the tale. I now want to help other men cope with divorce.

 "Me?
 Forgive that woman for what she did to me?
 Never!"

 I said that to myself a number of times before I saw the truth at the heart of the matter.
 Resentment is the most punishing thing you can do to YOURSELF.
-Being bitter, holding a grudge, storing away your anger to serve as some sort of misguided warning to yourself and to others you talk to about the perceived "evils" of marriage is all to common and serves no purpose.
-It will never inhibit your ex wife in any way at all but instead you restrict how happy and fulfilled YOU can be.
+Being bitter, holding a grudge, storing away your anger to serve as some sort of misguided warning to yourself and to others as you talk to about the perceived "evils" of marriage is all too common and serves no purpose.
+It will never inhibit your ex-wife in any way at all; instead, you restrict how happy and fulfilled YOU can be.

 You're not alone.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.